Best Pre Workouts 2020 – Your Ultimate Guide

 4 Gauge contains a range ingredients, from essential minerals to amino acids and plant extracts.
 Here are the main points:

-• Potassium – Often overlooked in pre workout supplements, Potassium is a mineral which contributes to normal functioning of the nervous system and normal muscle function, amongst other things.
+• Potassium – Often overlooked in pre workout supplements, Potassium is a mineral that we need to get from our diet.
+It contributes to normal functioning of the nervous system and normal muscle function, amongst other things.

-• Calcium – Another important mineral which contributes to normal energy release and normal muscle function.
+• Calcium – Another important mineral we need to get from food.
+Calcium contributes to normal energy release and normal muscle function.

 • L-Theanine – This is an amino acid found in tea leaves.
 It’s often paired with Caffeine in pre workout supplements, as is the case here.